DataDog/documentation/content/en/dashboards/guide/context-links.md

 Dashboards are **pivots** in troubleshooting sessions, they gather data from multiple sources and have people across multiple teams to use it, an as such:

-* they are typically attached to a [monitor notification][2] as a preferred entry point, used as [screen board][3] to overwatch key technical or business indicators, or referenced in [runbooks][1] to provide extra context.
+* they are typically attached to a [monitor notification][2] as a preferred entry point, used as [screenboard][3] to overwatch key technical or business indicators, or referenced in [runbooks][1] to provide extra context.

 * they give insightful information as **snapshots** on the current state of your platform.
 But they also have **interactions** to get a first sense of what's going off-tracks, before enventually diving deeper with more specialised product pages.